Idnan/idnan.github.io/blog/_posts/2020-12-20-http-caching.md

 })
 ```

-These two lines changes quite a bit for the user when he next visits the page.
+These two line changes quite a bit for the user when he next visits the page.
 Let's check it out.

 ## Request with Caching

 Here's what happens when visiting the page for the first time.

+1. Browser
+   - Sends request
+2. Server
+   - Receives the request
+   - Renders the page into HTML
+   - Send a response with the HTML in the body and a status code of 200
+       - Sends **"Cache-Control"** and **"Etag"** headers
+3. Browser
+   - Downloads the body of the response
+   - Browser renders the page
+   - **Browser caches the page on disk or in memory**

 <figure align="center">
     <img src="{{ site.baseurl }}/img/20201221/http-cache-part-2.jpg" style="max-width: 900px; height: auto; margin-left: auto; margin-right: auto; display: block;"/>
 </figure>

-Now here's what happens when the user for the second time visits the page
+Now here's what happens when the user visits the page second time.

+1. Browser
+   - Sends request
+       - Also sends request header **If-None-Match with the Etag from last request**
+2. Server
+   - Receives the request
+   - Renders the page into HTML
+   - **Compares the Etag headers to its new Etag**
+   - **Etag matches, sends an empty response and a status code of 304**
+3. Browser
+   - **Sees 304, downloads nothing, reads from cache**
+   - Renders the page

 <figure align="center">
     <img src="{{ site.baseurl }}/img/20201221/http-cache-part-3.jpg" style="max-width: 900px; height: auto; margin-left: auto; margin-right: auto; display: block;"/>